How BuyerFlo drafts your emails

 If your natural email style doesn't match the one you picked, change it on your profile.
 Emails that sound like you get better replies than emails that sound like a chatbot.

-Why drafts go to a queue (not send immediately)
+Why drafts wait in a queue

 Where you see drafts